 Questions To Ask Before Using Medicaid To Pay For Rehab

-Entering addiction treatment can be the best decision you make for your life and your recovery.
+Entering substance abuse treatment can be the best decision you make for your life and your recovery.
 But, it can also come with some understandable concerns.

-One of the biggest factors that keep people from entering treatment is cost.
+One of the biggest factors that keep people from entering an alcohol and drug treatment program is cost.
 If you use your Medicaid plan to pay for treatment, you can alleviate most or all of these costs.

 However, there are some questions you should prepare to ask of a treatment specialist, care provider, or insurance provider prior to treatment start.

 This way, you will have no hidden costs or fees, will know exactly what you’re expected to pay, and can have the financial burden of paying for addiction treatment lifted.